Best States to Live in 2021

 Many lovely, small towns are in the area, where individuals can climb with their dogs and families for free.

 See also: 15 Cheap States to Move to

-Iowa is the 14th best place to live in US News and World Report 2019.
+Iowa is the 8th best state to live in the US for 2021.
 Iowa ranks 9th in Education, 19th in Crime & Corrections Rankings.
-Iowa ranks 20th in health and 32nd in the economy.
+When compared to national average, Iowa ranks 20th in health and 32nd in the economy.
 Iowa is one of the most underestimated states.
-We have such great things to offer, for instance, culture, jobs opportunity and a low cost of living.
+We have such great things to offer, for instance, culture, strong job market and a low cost of living.

 Average cost of living: $3,188